My Obsession with Growing Dried Heirloom Beans

 Preparing Your Soil for Beans

 Soil requirements for beans are also pretty easy.
-In fact, beans are a great crop to start growing in low quality soil if you are trying to build it’s health over time (if you plant them for this purpose, you might not get great beans but it’s still worth it).
-The roots will break up the soil, it’s a quick crop, and they aren’t heavy feeders.
-I simply amend my garden soil according to How I Amend My Soil Organically and off I go!
+In fact, beans are a great crop to start growing in low quality soil if you are trying to build soil health over time.
+Keep in mind that if you plant them for this purpose, you might not get the greatest beans, but it’s still worth it IMHO.
+Bean roots will break up the soil, they are quick growing, known for being nitrogen fixers, and aren’t heavy feeders.
+Overall, I simply amend my garden soil according to How I Amend My Soil Organically and off I go!

 Supporting Bean Plants

-As mentioned above, depending on the type of bean you are growing, it might need some support, no support, or really tall supports!
+Depending on the type of bean you are growing, it might need some support, no support, or really tall supports!
 True to my cottage-esque style, I really like to make my own supports using pruned branches or sticks that I’ve gotten from around my own garden.
 Not only is this frugal, but it adds a rustic touch to the garden that I LOVE.
 One year I made a little criss-cross patterned trellis for my bush beans because I find that bush beans do benefit from some added support due to the weight of the beans.
-If you want to build my DIY bush bean trellis, check out this article and make sure to watch the video tutorial linked there as well.
-Happy crafting!
+If you want to make my DIY bush bean trellis, watch this video of the process.

 It’s so easy to harvest dried beans!

-If rain is in the forecast and you are worried about your dried beans getting moldy or ruined in the garden, you can choose to pull the entire plant and hang them upside down to dry—-this will only work if the beans are VERY close to be completely dry already.
+If rain is in the forecast and you are worried about your dried beans getting moldy or ruined in the garden, you can choose to pull the entire plant and hang it upside down to dry.
+Although, this will only work if the beans are VERY close to being completely dry already.

-For storage: as I am shelling my dried bean pods, I also do a quality-control check.
+Proper storage starts with quality control.
+Essentially, as I am shelling my dried bean pods, I do a quality-control check.
+Basically, look over each bean as you are working.
 I don’t save any beans that look shriveled, broken, sprouted, or damaged in any way….just compost those!
 Why?
 If you keep beans that have a potential for rot, mold, or are sub-par, you could have trouble in storage that spreads to all the other beans and you’ll have to throw them all out!

 What’s my favorite dried bean to grow?

-Being completely honest, I haven’t grown enough and tasted enough side by side to truly have a strong opinion.
-Sometimes it’s hard to remember if a soup made with rosso di lucca beans was better than another soup I made a year later with cranberry beans!
-It’s really because I have a small garden, so I try a new one each year, and I also am gradually building up my own seed stock.
+Being completely honest, I haven’t grown enough and tasted enough dried beans side by side to truly have a strong opinion.
+Sometimes it’s hard to remember if a soup made with ‘rosso di lucca’ beans was better than another soup I made a year later with cranberry beans!
+It’s really because I have a small garden.
+I try a new bean each year, and I also am gradually building up my own seed stock.

 How I like to Cook Dried Beans